inani47/terrapinavigator/README.md

 catkin_make
 ```
 ## Running the Demo Using Launch File
+To run the demo we need to run two launch files.
+First launch file loads the Gazebo environment and runs the terrapinavigator node to explore and map the environment.
+The seconds lauch file loads rviz (for visualization) and gmapping (for SLAM and Mapping).

 After following the build instructions:

 To run the demo, in a new terminal: